-Invite your child to have fun clearing up her yard at home or school!
-She can find all the 7" long twigs that are around, and weave them into this useful kitchen stand for hot pots and pans.
-This makes a great gift for Mom, and she'll be delighted to use up her fabric scraps, too!
+Find a fun way for your child to explore her yard at home or school!
+In this activity, she'll find all the 7-inch long twigs that are lying around, and then weave them into this useful kitchen stand for hot pots and pans.
+It makes a great gift for Mom or Dad, and it's a great way to use up those stray fabric scraps, too!
 This eco-friendly craft does not only benefit the lucky recipient, however; it will do wonders for your child's fine motor skills!
-Make sure to remind her to not pull any branches from a living tree, but instead have her gather only those that have fallen on the ground.
+Make sure to remind your kid to not pull any branches from a living tree, but instead have her gather only those that have fallen on the ground.

 What You Need:

-- 20 small 7" long twigs per trivet
+- 20 small 7-inch long twigs per trivet

-- Twelve 24" long and 3" wide fabric strips or cords
+- Twelve 24-inch long and 3-inch wide fabric strips or cords

 What You Do: